On this page

-- Review your marketing plan to find ways to promote these products/services e.g. a small discount for multiple popular items, package less popular items with popular items to increase sales overall
+- Review your marketing plan to find ways to promote these products and services – such as a small discount for multiple popular items, package less popular items with popular items to increase overall sales.

 Increase sales of your best products and services by:

-- making sure your best items where your customer can see them.
-This applies to physical location and online stores
+- placing your best items where your customer can see them – this applies to physical locations and online stores

-- asking your customers why they buy your most popular items.
-You’ll receive valuable insights that you can use to tailor your services and product lines.
+- asking your customers why they buy your most popular items – you'll receive valuable insights to tailor your services and product lines.

 Review staff rosters against sales and projects

-You could be wasting money overstaffing on periods with low sales volumes.
+You could be wasting money overstaffing in periods with low sales volumes.

-- Compare staff rosters to sales to get the right ratios (watch out for overuse of casual staff or overtime)
+- Compare staff rosters to sales and get the right ratios – watch out for overuse of casual staff or overtime

 Make sure you have the right staffing in place with:

-- daily rosters that include sales and project times/costs for quick reference each month
+- daily rosters that include sales and project times and costs for quick reference each month

 Want a financial reminder in March?